cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Lastique.md

 ---
 section: Katherine
-displayTitle: Denial's
+displayTitle: "Denial's Inelastic: New Evidence For The Etymology Of Lastique"
-uriTitle: Denial's
+uriTitle: etymology-of-lastique
 ---

-Denial's Inelastic: New Evidence For The Etymology Of Lastique

 I sleep with my arms crossed
 And my hands entwined,